aleksandarbatin/nbaDraft-test/README.md

 cd nbaDraft-test
 npm install
 ```
-For project developing I used vue-cli, all files for work on it are in /src folder
+For project developing I used vue-cli, all files to work on it are in /src folder

 ## Running the project